-- Before You Dig Australia (BYDA) certified service locators must be engaged to assist in locating each service before excavation works begin. - Site supervisors and workers involved in ground disturbing activities must be trained in how to identify, locate and protect underground services (RIICCM202). - Once services are located and marked, nondestructive (e.g. vacuum) or nonmechanical (e.g. shovel) methods must be used to positively identify each service.

-- Mechanical excavation is only permitted when breaking the pavement and once services are positively identified, clearly visible and adequately protected. - Trained workers must continually locate and verify services throughout the task using service locating equipment. - When overhead powerlines are within the vicinity of the worksite, physical or mechanical barriers must be in place to maintain approved safe distances to the powerlines.
+- Before You Dig Australia (BYDA) certified service locators must be engaged to assist in locating each service before excavation works begin. - Site supervisors involved in ground disturbing activities and workers who locate services must be trained in how to identify, locate and protect underground services (RIICCM202). - All other workers in ground disturbing activities to complete awareness training delivered by BYDA or equivalent. - Once services are located and marked, nondestructive (e.g. vacuum) or nonmechanical (e.g. shovel) methods must be used to positively identify each service. - Mechanical excavation is only permitted when breaking the pavement and once services are positively identified, clearly visible and adequately protected. - Trained workers must continually locate and verify services throughout the task using service locating equipment. - When overhead powerlines are within the vicinity of the worksite, physical or mechanical barriers must be in place to maintain approved safe distances to the powerlines.